cycle-five/cracktunes/README.md

 ## 0.1.4 (crack-osint) (2024/03/12)
 - osint scan command to check urls for malicious content
 ## 0.3.0-rc.6
+- Added more breakdown of features which can be optionally turned on/off
+  - Telemitry
+  - Metrics / logging
+  - Removed a lot of unescesarry dependencies
 ...
 ## 1.0.0
 - [ ] RTChris' Demuxer in C++ (for fun)?